tronglamitmo142/In-memory-key-value-store/README.md

         "message": "Key not found"
     }
     ```
-We addressed some problem about system design of the application:
+We addressed some problems about system design of the application:
-- We noticed that the application in running in several pod, so how to make sure data is saved in each pod is same.
+- We noticed that the application in running in several pods, so how to make sure data is saved in each pod is same (consistency).
 For example, we have a `{key1, value1}` is saved in pod 1.
 When request comming, Load Balancer will redirect the request to pod 2, which doesn't have `{key1, value1}` in in-memory store.
-It's not ideal for avaibility and consistency aspect.
+It's not good idea in avaibility and consistency aspect.
-- Another problem is, because the pod is emphemeral object (will be destroyed and recreated anytime), and when the pod is destroyed, every in-memory data is gone.
+- Another problem is, because the pods is emphemeral objects (will be destroyed and recreated anytime), and when the pod is destroyed, every in-memory data is gone.
 => We need to implement the persistent database solution for helping both GET and SET operation.
-In this assignment, I used dynamodb as the persistent database.
+In this assignment, I used `dynamodb` as the persistent database.
-The design of the application is showed below:

 Implementation the API service with Python, Flask framework, DynamoDB as a Database.

-The application code in here: [app](./app/app.py)
+The application code in here: [Key-Value Application](./app/app.py)

 Simple App UI
 ![](./images/Screenshot%202023-04-23%20at%2021.22.52.png)